lyokha/nginx-custom-counters-module/README.md

 ```

 From this output, we can see that there were *70* requests spread in bins
-*04 &ndash; 06* which correspond approximately to a time range from *0.5* to *1
+*04 &ndash; 06* which correspond approximately to a time range from *0.5* to
-and more* seconds.
+*1-and-more* seconds.

-Let's see how to access all the bins and a specific bin.
+Let's see how to access all the bins at once and a specific bin.

 ```ShellSession
 $ curl -s 'http://127.0.0.1:8050/'